marcovth/cfphp/README.md

 Parsing cftags and arguments don't seem to be a the greatest problem.
-However, seperating function-names from variables, and especially nested #function(#variable#)# pound-signs is a big challenge, and will likely require hand-editing.
+However, separating function-names from variables, and especially nested #function(#variable#)# pound-signs is a big challenge, and will likely require hand-editing.

 I would therefore advise everybody testing this code to start using php-dollar-$variables in CFML pages ... instead of pound-#variables# to avoid parsing headaches.